 Install a ductless mini split system.
 These high-tech units are incredibly efficient and allow you to heat and cool zones of your house all at once.
 Before you install, take the time to create the best design possible and size it perfectly to your home.

 Update with low-E windows.
 A window expert will help you choose between vinyl, fiberglass or wood, and can walk you through energy efficient packages to keep the sun out.
 Focus on U-values, which measure how effective a material acts as an insulator, and the Solar Heat Gain Coefficient (SHGC), which is the solar radiation admitted through a window through direct transmission and absorption, and then released into your home.

 Understand how your home works.
 Knowledgeable homeowners get the most bang for their buck.
 Be aware of your household habits, like what part of the day you like to open the windows.
 With these in mind, learn the inner workings of your heating/cooling system to ensure you’re using it right.

 Following an energy consultation, these best practices can be accomplished in just a few short weeks or as quick as five days for smaller homes.
 So get going.
 You’ve got a summer to enjoy.
-Make your home energy efficient and cool this summer by scheduling a consultation with our home improvement services.
+Make your home energy efficient and cool this summer by scheduling a consultation with our home performance specialists.